juliocesar/lectio/README.md

  - read later
    - stars should have an effect
    - swipe should work
-   - stars should be cancellable in reading-now
+   - filter on sources in reading-now

 Lachlan
  - find date parsing JS library